Friday Afternoon Breakout Sessions

 Workshop: Ethical Dilemmas in Investment Management

-Presented by: Wendy Pirie, CFA, CA, CPA/PFS, CAIA, Director, Curriculum Projects, CFA Institute, Charlottesville, VA
+Presented by: Michael G. McMillan, Ph.D.,CPA, CFA, Director, Ethics and Professional Standards, CFA Institute, Charlottesville, VA

 Workshop Description: Thriving financial markets require a culture where investment professionals place trust, transparency, and investor interests first—no matter what the incentives.
 That’s why a commitment to professional ethics that advances fair and efficient markets is at the core of everything CFA Institute does.
 This interactive presentation examines several investment scenarios based on real cases that challenge participants to consider the various courses of action to address the issues involved.
 This breakout is offered only once, during Session I from 12:30-1:45.

 Workshop: Equity Research - Want to Pick Stocks?
 Forget Wall Street

 Presented by: Bryan Engler, Equity Analyst, Great Lakes Advisors, Chicago, IL